-Cuba is well-known for its amazing landscapes, vibrant culture and unique biodiversity.
-According to the new Endemic Birds of Cuba: A Comprehensive Field Guide, over 371 birds have been recorded in Cuba, including 26 which are endemic to the island and 30 which are considered globally threatened.
+Cuba is well-known for its amazing landscapes, vibrant culture, and unique biodiversity.
+According to the Annotated Checklist of the Birds of Cuba 2023 (and recent research), 404 birds have been recorded in Cuba, including 28 which are endemic to the island and 21 which are considered globally threatened.
 Due to its large land area and geographical position within the Caribbean, Cuba is also extraordinarily important for Neotropical migratory birds-more than 180 species pass through during migration or spend the winter on the island.